solita/solita.github.com/_posts/2020-04-20-coding-with-kids.md

 }
 ```

 Once I had done that I asked my kid that if she wanted to speak with the computer and learn some math.
 I showed her that you could make mathematical equations and let the computer to compute them for her.
 The computer would then both print the output and say it aloud.
-Robotlike speech synthesizer was fun eventhough that it did not speak her native language (it might be possible to change the language).
+Robotlike speech synthesizer was fun eventhought that it did not speak her native language (it might be possible to change the language).

 ```powershell
 5*5 + 1 | speak-aloud
 ```

-At the age of six or seven my kid was so enthusiasted about PowerShell that she wanted to stay at home using PowerShell instead of coming to grocery with her parents.
+At the age of six or seven my kid was so enthusiastic about PowerShell that she wanted to stay at home using PowerShell instead of coming to grocery with her parents.
 I would bet that is quite unique thing to be told as a parent.

 ## Telling stories with Scratch

 One all time favorite for my kids has been ScratchJr (from Play Store).
-It is a Scracth IDE designed specially for kids.
+It is a Scratch IDE designed specially for kids.
 It is not necessary so much about programming in a sense I do it for work but more of a story telling.
-It allows childen to put cute figures into different scenes and orchestrate what the different characters do.
+It allows children to put cute figures into different scenes and orchestrate what the different characters do.
 Basically it is a way to make a short movie with programming language.

-To get a grip what it is like I proudly present one of my chilred latest piece of art.
+To get a grip what it is like I proudly present one of my childrens latest piece of art.
 Red dragon playing soccer with cat.
 Well just a screen capture, not a video.

 ![Red dragon playing soccer](/img/coding-with-kids/dragonsoccer.jpg)